What Is a Data Breach?

 Data Breaches Explained

-A data breach is a security incident, but not not all security incidents become data breaches.
+A data breach is a cybersecurity incident, but not all security incidents become data breaches.
 Events and activities that could compromise the confidentiality, integrity, or availability of an organization's information systems or data fall under the heading of security incident.
 Such incidents might include vulnerability detection, anomalous user activity, malware infection, denial of service (DoS) attack, policy violation, and unauthorized access.
 But a security incident isn't a data breach until data is accessed.

 A data breach presents a more severe event, often targeted, where confidential information is accessed, stolen, or exposed.
 The unauthorized party gains access to an organization's sensitive data, which might include personally identifiable information (PII), financial details, user accounts, or trade secrets.